tanmancan/simple-tracker/README.md

 ![Timer Screenshot](react-timer.png)

-Simple timer app built on top of React and Redux.
+Simple timer tracker app built on top of React and Redux.
 Leverages localStorage and service worker to allow timer to work offline and persist data when reloading page.

 [www.simpletracker.app](https://www.simpletracker.app)